 There are many more errors that are common in Cantonese speakers’ English, but I think this selection represents a good range of levels and grammatical areas to work with.
 Knowing the features of our students’ first language can inform us of why errors occur, and therefore how we might target instruction to fix them in specific ways.
 It is worth taking the time to break down problem areas to prevent them becoming too fossilised at later stages of study, so if you hear your students making these mistakes, take time out to plan a lesson to address them, or the errors simply won’t go away.
 Good luck with these and I hope you find them useful in your teaching.

-If you're a teacher looking to improve the outcomes of your grammar lessons, join us on 8 February for a Teaching skills workshop on Grammar lessons.
+If you're a teacher looking to improve the outcomes of your grammar lessons, join us on 19 August for an Online CertTESOL (Grammar Teaching) Taster Session.

 Tom Garside, EfA’s former Director of Teacher Training, has 18 years of teaching and training experience in Europe, New Zealand and China.
 He holds a degree in Linguistics and French, Cambridge CELTA and DELTA qualifications, a Post-Graduate Diploma in TESOL and an MATESOL.
 He has trained teachers in Europe, as part of the European Union Comenius teacher development project, provided initial training for the Trinity CertTESOL and provides in-service training for native and non-native-speaker teachers in a wide range of teaching situations.
 He is the author of the essential CertTESOL course supplement, Tesol: A Gateway Guide for Teachers of English.